the-cc-dev/solid-components/README.md

 ## withSolid

 This is the main method to use Solid rendering into your web component.
-It also maps the element props to state to manage their change detection fine grained.
+It also maps the element props to reactive props as the first argument to manage their change detection fine grained.

 ```jsx
 import { register, compose } from 'component-register';